jogalt/elkpi/README.md

 ELKpi
 =====

-This is an ansible playbook for installing an ELK stack on Raspberry pi 2 or 3 Please change the values in vars-rpi.yml then launch ansible-playbook -i hosts elk-rpi.yml
+This is an ansible playbook for installing an ELK stack on Raspberry pi 2 or 3 or 4 Please change the values in vars-rpi.yml then launch with the following command;

+ansible-playbook -i hosts elk-rpi.yml

+or, if your RPI requires password auth, this additional command will allow you to pass those values after the playbook starts.

+ansible-playbook -i hosts  -v -b -c paramiko --ask-pass elk-rpi.yml

+This will allow you to authenticate to your RPI with a password.

 Troubleshoot
 ----------